charmeleon-zz/jekyll-archive/_posts/2013-01-15-cakephp-up-and-running.md

 Now let's edit the latter file with the appropriate settings.
 > sudo vim /etc/apache2/sites-available/cakeblog
-First, change the DocumentRoot to read
+First, change the DocumentRoot section to read
 > DocumentRoot /var/www/cakeblog/app/webroot
 > ServerName cakeblog

 The first line sets the root directory for our CakePHP application.
 The second